Samarkand: Russian Empire period

 The city came under imperial Russian rule after the citadel had been taken by a force under Colonel Konstantin Petrovich von Kaufman in 1868.
 Shortly thereafter the small Russian garrison of 500 men were themselves besieged.
 The assault, which was led by Abdul Malik Tura, the rebellious elder son of the Bukharan Emir, as well as Baba Beg of Shahrisabz and Jura Beg of Kitab, was repelled with heavy losses.
 General Alexander Konstantinovich Abramov became the first Governor of the Military Okrug, which the Russians established along the course of the Zeravshan River with Samarkand as the administrative centre.
 The Russian section of the city was built after this point, largely west of the old city.

-In 1886, the city became the capital of the newly-formed Samarkand Oblast of Russian Turkestan and regained even more importance when the Trans-Caspian railway reached it in 1888.
+In 1886, the city became the capital of the newly formed Samarkand Oblast of Russian Turkestan and regained even more importance when the Trans-Caspian railway reached it in 1888.

 Soviet period

-Samarkand was the capital of the Uzbek SSR from 1925 to 1930, before being replaced by Tashkent.
+Samarkand was the capital of Turkestan Provisional Government in 1922 and was the capital of the Uzbek SSR from 1925 to 1930, before being replaced by Tashkent.
 During World War II, after Nazi Germany invaded the Soviet Union, a number of Samarkand's citizens were sent to Smolensk to fight the enemy.
 Many were taken captive or killed by the Nazis.
 Additionally, thousands of refugees from the occupied western regions of the USSR fled to the city, and it served as one of the main hubs for the fleeing civilians in the Uzbek Soviet Socialist Republic and the Soviet Union as a whole.

-The scientific study of the history of Samarkand begins after the conquest of Samarkand by the Russian Empire in 1868.
+European study of the history of Samarkand began after the conquest of Samarkand by the Russian Empire in 1868.
 The first studies of the history of Samarkand belong to N. Veselovsky, V. Bartold and V. Vyatkin.
-In the Soviet period, the generalization of materials on the history of Samarkand was reflected in the two-volume History of Samarkand edited by the academician of Uzbekistan Ibraghim Muminov.
+In the Soviet period, the generalization of materials on the history of Samarkand was reflected in the two-volume History of Samarkand edited by the academician of Uzbekistan Ibrohim Moʻminov.

 On the initiative of Academician of the Academy of Sciences of the Uzbek SSR I. Muminov and with the support of Sharaf Rashidov, the 2500th anniversary of Samarkand was widely celebrated in 1970.
-In this regard, a monument to Mirzo Ulugbek was opened, the Museum of the History of Samarkand was founded, and a two-volume history of Samarkand was prepared and published.
+In this regard, a monument to Ulugh Beg was opened, the Museum of the History of Samarkand was founded, and a two-volume history of Samarkand was prepared and published.

 After Uzbekistan gained independence, several monographs were published on the ancient and medieval history of Samarkand.

 Geography

 Samarkand is located in southeastern Uzbekistan, in the Zarefshan River valley, 135 km from Qarshi.
 Road M37 connects Samarkand to Bukhara, 240 km away.
 Road M39 connects it to Tashkent, 270 km away.
-The Tajikistan border is about 35 km from Samarkand; the Tajik capital Dushanbe is 210k m away from Samarkand.
+The Tajikistan border is about 35 km from Samarkand; the Tajik capital Dushanbe is 210 km away from Samarkand.
 Road M39 connects Samarkand to Mazar-i-Sharif in Afghanistan, which is 340 km away.